domwoe/metamask-ic/README.md

 # metamask_ic

 Example project to explore signing Internet Computer calls with Metamask.
+The project supports two types of modes:

+- **Direct Mode**: The user signs the request directly with MetaMask.
+This requires the user to approve every request.
+Since the Internet Computer requires authentication for readState requests multiple requests have to be signed per update call.
+- **Session Mode**: The user creates a session key pair and asks MetaMask to sign a delegation.

+## Prerequisites
 You need to have the MetaMask browser extension installed, and you need to have `Toggle eth_sign requests` activated.
 You can find this setting in `settings > advanced` to the bottom.

 ## How to run?